 While this is an alternative proposal to closure for Ettrick Primary School it plainly still results in a closure proposal.
 As outlined above Kirkhope Primary School is rated good in terms of suitability and condition for its purpose and has a relatively bigger school roll of 17, with a maximum capacity of 50.
 Closure of Kirkhope Primary School instead of Ettrick Primary school would result in substantially more pupils and staff requiring to relocate and generally travel further to reach the school.
-In terms of safe travel Ettrick Primary School and the likelihood of closure due to adverse weather would be increased with more pupils having to travel a greater distance to this school.
+In terms of safe travel Ettrick Primary School is more vulnerable to adverse weather than Kirkhope Primary School and the likelihood of closure due to adverse weather would be increased with more pupils having to travel a greater distance to this school.
 This was not considered a reasonable alternative closure proposal.